Instagram/LibCST/CONTRIBUTING.md

 outlined on that page and do not file a public issue.

 ## Coding Style
-We use flake8, isort and black to enforce coding style.
+We use flake8 and ufmt to enforce coding style.

 ## License
 By contributing to LibCST, you agree that your contributions will be licensed